gmook9/gmook9/README.md

 ## 🍀 About Me
-I'm a Software Developer and a business owner.
+I'm a full stack software developer and a business owner.
+I have a Bachelor of Science in Computer Science.

 ## 🛠 Skills